eth-cscs/cpp-course-2023/01_04_generic_programming_1_templates/templates_part1.md

 ## Non type template arguments

+* Drop the `typename` syntax and instead specify a concrete `type`
-* Integral values can be used as template arguments
+* Values can be used as template arguments
-  * also char, int, pointers and arbitrary types
+  * bool, char, int, pointers and arbitrary types
 * Non type templates can also have default values

 ```c++